isaacto/smemo/README.md

 the values cached for it can only be invalidated more explicitly.
 This is done by using `@smemo.gcached(persistent=True)` instead of `@smemo.cached`, or (more commonly) using `@smemo.gcached(ref=True, persistent=True)` instead of `@smemo.rcached`.
-This is the mechanism used by `getval` and `putval` to avoid getting values removed.
-If you want to avoid these calls (which mypy cannot check for type errors), you can create functions returning the correct type and mark them as persistent instead.
+Under the hood, `getval` and `putval` is just cache of a function, where the "persistent" mechanism is used to avoid getting values removed.

 You can force a value into the cache, like one of these: